bhmaa/gauss_method/README.md

 # gauss_method

-This is a lab work for mathematics course in ITMO university.
+Laboratory work on the *mathematics course* at ITMO University, completed in the second semester in *2022*.
 This program solves systems of linear equations using the Gauss method.
+Included is a short presentation with which the work was presented.

 :smirk_cat: :smirk_cat: :smirk_cat: